AlecrimCloudwalk/aya-revamp/docs/llm_driven_architecture.md

    - ONLY respond when specifically mentioned (@bot-name)
    - All other channel messages should be skipped
    - Log skipped messages with the reason "Channel message - no app mention"

-4. **Skip Logging**:
-   - All skipped messages should be logged normally with appropriate reason
-   - Do not throw errors for skipped messages
-   - Include channel type in the log entry

-These rules must be implemented at the application level, not in the LLM's decision-making process.

-## Implementation Guidelines

 ### Error Handling